A Change in me (TENDE/RLOIN 2019)

 "Yo" Quiere decir sunburn (2016)

 Poems on anxious bilingualism.
 Designed, hand-set and letterpress printed by the author and Henry Steinberg, with the help and resources of the Kelly Writers House.
 Edition of 51.
+No longer available for purchase.
+These poems were later included in the full-length book Losing Miami.

 where everything is in halves (Be About It, 2015)

 Poems centering systems of grief in the virtual landscape of The Legend of Zelda: The Wind Waker.
 Read a review by Jai Arun Ravine in the Poetry Project Newsletter.
 Cover art by Henry Steinberg.
+Online edition only.

 "Here, Link's adventures on the sea seem to mimic "the small shaking nighttime" that forms an element of mourning, the dampness, the tossing in bed, the strangeness of open territory when a loved one has been lost.
 The landforms that Link explores are much like our banal and violent one, but in this book become a way of minimizing "that everything will kill us// for profit/ for margin" in our one....Ojeda-Sague's work in "Where Everything Is In Halves" will certainly find its very unique place in the literature of mourning, and we will all be the better for it."